 1. Launch of ‘OnePlus One’ in India

-I remember it was in 2014 when my colleague Nidish had spoken to me about this Chinese brand which was offering premium-end smartphones for a cheaper price.
+I remember it was in 2014 when my colleague Nidish had spoken to me about this Chinese brand, which was offering premium-end smartphones for a lower price.
 Well, it didn’t make sense until I saw what the phone and its features.
 It’s indeed the OnePlus One!
 Sooner everyone in India was talking about it, and I do remember it was the same time when Xiaomi entered into the Indian market.
 Even though Xiaomi launched the Mi4 and Mi3 in India, everyone’s eyes were on the OnePlus One because of the flagship specifications.

 The Invites System